Here is an excerpt from Winkie Pratney's

 Spirit?
 Will He try to speak to her again?
 Will she have "ears to

-The narrow way is much narrower than our hearts can imagine.
+spoken of in the Bible is much narrower than our hearts can imagine.
 The

 Holy Spirit narrows our way as we grow in grace and in the knowledge